ibm-cloud-docs/power-iaas/faq.md

 ## Where can I find cost estimates for {{site.data.keyword.powerSys_notm}} infrastructure?
 {: #estimate}

-To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
+To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate cost](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 For other pricing-related questions for IBM {{site.data.keyword.powerSys_notm}} Private Cloud, see [Pricing FAQs](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#faq).

 ## Can IBM {{site.data.keyword.powerSys_notm}} Private Cloud pods be expanded with additional compute nodes?
 {: #expand-pods}

-Yes, up to the maximum number of compute nodes for the specific configuration size.
-For example, you can initially start with 5 nodes and then add 3 more nodes.
+Yes, you can add up to the maximum number of compute nodes for a specific configuration size.
+For example, you can start with 5 nodes and then add 3 more nodes.

 ## Can IBM {{site.data.keyword.powerSys_notm}} Private Cloud pods be expanded with additional storage?
 {: #expand-pods-storage}